certbot/certbot/README.rst

 Anyone who has gone through the trouble of setting up a secure website knows what a hassle getting and maintaining a certificate is.
 Certbot and Let’s Encrypt can automate away the pain and let you turn on and manage HTTPS with simple commands.
 Using Certbot and Let's Encrypt is free, so there’s no need to arrange payment.

 How you use Certbot depends on the configuration of your web server.
 The best way to get started is to use our `interactive guide <https://certbot.eff.org>`_.
 It generates instructions based on your configuration settings.
-In most cases, you’ll need root or administrator access to your web server to run Certbot.
-More information about the privileges Certbot requires can be found in our `FAQ <https://certbot.eff.org/faq/#does-certbot-require-root-privileges>`_.
+In most cases, you’ll need `root or administrator access <https://certbot.eff.org/faq/#does-certbot-require-root-privileges>`_ to your web server to run Certbot.

 If you’re using a hosted service and don’t have direct access to your web server, you might not be able to use Certbot.
 Check with your hosting provider for documentation about uploading certificates or using certificates issues by Let’s Encrypt.